Determining the lifetime of long-lived particles at the HL-LHC: Lifetime reconstruction for different LLP decay modes

-Following standard LHC guidelines, we demand that both the electrons coming from the decay of the long-lived particle $X$ have transverse momentum $p_T > 20$ GeV and pseudorapidity $|\eta| < 2.4$.
+We demand that both the electrons coming from the decay of the long-lived particle $X$ have transverse momentum $p_T > 20$ GeV and, in order to illustrate one key difference between the previous LHC runs and the HL-LHC, we impose two alternative pseudorapidity cuts, namely $|\eta| < 2.4$ (previous Runs) or $|\eta|<4.0$ (HL-LHC) \cite{Backhaus:2683265}.
 The samples with only the $p_T$ and $\eta$ cuts applied will be referred to as ``basic cuts'' (BC).
 Since the reconstruction of the secondary vertex becomes more difficult and less precise as the latter approaches the outer surface of the tracker, we impose an additional condition on the displacement of the secondary vertex with respect to the interaction point.
 We restrict ourselves to events for which the transverse decay length $d_T$ of $X$ lies within the region of the ATLAS tracker where large area tracking is possible (which extends out to 30 cm in the radial direction) and the displacement $|d_z|$ in the longitudinal direction is within 150\,cm which corresponds to the half-length of the ATLAS tracker.
 The samples with these additional cuts on the decay length along with the basic cuts applied will be hereafter referred to as ``extra cuts'' (EC).
-All used cuts can be summarized as follows: \begin{itemize}[leftmargin=1.5cm] \item[{\bf (BC)}] $p_T>20{\rm~GeV}$ and $|\eta|<2.4$ for both electrons, \item[{\bf (EC)}] $0.1{\rm~cm} < d_T < 30{\rm~cm}$ and $d_z < 150{\rm~cm}$ for displacement of secondary vertex, in addition to (BC). \end{itemize}
+All used cuts can be summarized as follows: \begin{itemize}[leftmargin=1.5cm] \item[{\bf (BC)}] $p_T>20{\rm~GeV}$ and $|\eta|<2.4$ (previous LHC Runs) or $|\eta|<4.0$ (HL-LHC) for both electrons, \item[{\bf (EC)}] $0.1{\rm~cm} < d_T < 30{\rm~cm}$ and $d_z < 150{\rm~cm}$ for displacement of secondary vertex, in addition to (BC). \end{itemize}

+For the lifetime estimate we use all the selected LLPs, and not specifically one or two LLPs per event.
+In Figure \ref{fig:cuts_effect} we show the impact of these cuts on the decay length $d = \beta \gamma c \tau$, proper lifetime $\tau$ and $\beta\gamma$ distributions (top-left, top-right and bottom-left panels respectively), when applied individually as well as all combined.